hashkat/hashkat/docs/installation.md

 19. You can now run hashkat in this hashkat directory, as well as any other directory as long as it has **INFILE.yaml** within in it.

-20. You can test the build by typing in the command:
+20. You can run hashkat by typing in:

-    `hashkat_pre.py`

-    And then typing in the following command to run the simulation:

-    `hashkat`
+    `./run.sh`

+    or

+    `run.sh`

+    to run it in this directory and subdirectories if you completed steps 14 - 20.

 21. It is also recommended to download and install [Gephi](http://gephi.github.io/) from their website to use for visualization of collected data.